Ting2004/Ting2004/README.md

-Good morning, good afternoon and good night, my dear visitor.
+Good morning, good afternoon and good night.
 Welcome to this place of *nowhere*.

 latest update 3/6/2023